 International students can work in Canada after earning their associate degree.
 Indeed, a two-year associate degree from a recognized Canadian college or university can qualify international students and graduates for entry-level employment opportunities.
 Thus, recent graduates can find work in many different industries, such as computer programming, dentistry, web development, and aerospace.

-In addition, students who complete an Associate Degree program are eligible for a 3-year post-graduate educational visa in Canada.
-This is a significant factor in many students’ preference for an associate degree, as they can use the employment experience for Canadian permanent residency applications.
+In addition, students who complete an associate degree program are eligible for a three-year post-graduate educational visa in Canada.
+It’s a significant factor in many students’ preference for an associate degree, as they can use the employment experience for Canadian permanent residency applications.

 An associate degree from a well-regarded foreign university is the ultimate feather in the cap for many academically ambitious individuals.
 You can be one of them, too, so consider enrolling in an associate degree program in the best Canadian schools for international students.

-We hope this article guided you toward Canada’s best associate degree programs and institutions.
-If you’re decided in studying in this country, check out this Best Cities to Study in Canada for International Students page!
+We hope this article guided you toward this country’s best associate degree programs and institutions.
+If you’re decided in studying there, check out our Study in Canada page and the Available Programs for International Students in Canada!

 About the Author: Hyun Lee